littlebits/cloud-api-lessons/README.md

 # ⧮ Hardware workshop
 **@ NodeConf EU 2014!**

 ## Prerequisites
 1. Have a littleBits account to associate your cloudBit to; [Create account](https://littlebits.cc/signup).
-2. Have a Heroku (or whichever) account to host a webhook endpoint for your cloudBit.
+2. Have a Heroku account to host a webhook endpoint for your cloudBit (also, the heroku gem).
 3. Visit Colin, tell him the email used for your littleBits account, get a cloudBit.
 4. Get `ACCESS_TOKEN` and `CLOUDBIT_ID` from [Cloud Control](control.littlebitscloud.cc)

-## Resources
-- cloudBit Cloud Control app: http://littlebits.cc/cloudstart
-- littleBits Cloud HTTP API docs: http://developer.littlebitscloud.cc

 ## Lessons